Skip to main content

 Self-Employed Professionals Self-employed individuals may need to:

-Critical Restriction: You typically may not qualify for IFICI if you are self-employed by a foreign company—even if you work from Portugal and earn Portuguese income.
-The entity engaging you may need to be Portuguese or EU-based with a Portuguese tax presence.
+Critical Restriction: You typically may not qualify for IFICI if you are self-employed by a foreign company, even if you work from Portugal and earn Portuguese income.
+Entity-related requirements depend on the applicable pathway and current implementing criteria, so this point should be validated against official guidance before filing.

 Supporting content